6:30PM - 7:30PM // Cozby Library and Community Commons

 The Coppell Recreation Development Corporation is a non-profit corporation incorporated pursuant to and governed by Local Government Code Chapter 505.
 The CRDC is charged with the responsibility of expending the proceeds of the ½-cent sales tax in accordance with Section 4B for the construction and development of numerous projects as defined by the voter approved proposition and by the City Council.
 For more information on activities of the Committee, contact

-The Economic Development Committee is charged with the responsibility of promoting economic development and advising the City Council with regard to pertinent issues as they relate to providing a positive business environment that will foster economic growth through the recruitment of new businesses and the retention and expansion of existing businesses .
+The Economic Development Committee is charged with the responsibility of promoting economic development and advising the City Council with regard to pertinent issues as they relate to providing a positive business environment.
+The Committee fosters economic growth through the recruitment of new businesses and the retention and expansion of existing businesses.
 The Committee meets the first Wednesday of the month at 6 pm.
-For more information on the activities of the Committee, please call Mindi Hurley, Economic Development Coordinator/Staff Liaison, at 972-304-3677.
+For more information on the activities of the Committee, please call Mindi Hurley, Director of Community Development/Staff Liaison, at 972-304-3677.

-The Library Board serves as an Advisory Board to the Council.
-The Board is primarily responsible for making informed recommendations regarding library services and programs and for being a citizen interface to library staff.
-The Library Board is comprised of seven regular members and two alternate members.
-In addition, the Library Board also includes two non-voting youth advisors that are appointed for one year.
+The Library Board serves as an Advisory Board to the City Council.
+The Board is responsible for making informed recommendations regarding library services and programs and for being a citizen interface to library staff.
+The Library Board is comprised of seven (7) regular members, two (2) non-voting alternate members, and two (2) non-voting youth advisors.
 Youth advisors are in the seventh through eleventh grade and provide a distinct and valuable youth-focus to the Board.
 The Board meets the second Thursday of each month at 7 pm.
 For more information, please contact

 Vicki Chiavetta, Library Director/Staff Liaison, 972-304-7030.